5ahmnm2021/03inclass-recap-vstoellinger/README.md

 /

 ### Necessary setup/execution steps:
-Install Unity, open in Unity Hub.
+Install Unity

 ### Third party material:
 /

 ### Project state:
-60%
+100%

 ### Limitations:

 ### Lessons Learned:
-Revision of Unity/C# Basics
+Unity and C# Basics + how to use github

 Copyright by vstoellinger :)